Level/abstract-leveldown/README.md

 Then `db.get(2, callback)` translates into `db._get('2', options, callback)`.
 Similarly, `db.iterator({ gt: 2 })` translates into `db._iterator({ gt: '2', ... })` and `iterator.seek(2)` translates into `iterator._seek('2')`.

-If the underlying storage supports any JavaScript type or if your implementation wraps another implementation, it is recommended to make `_serializeKey` an identity function.
+If the underlying storage supports any JavaScript type or if your implementation wraps another implementation, it is recommended to make `_serializeKey` an identity function (returning the key as-is).
 Serialization is irreversible, unlike _encoding_ as performed by implementations like [`encoding-down`][encoding-down].
 This also applies to `_serializeValue`.

+The default `_serializeKey()` is an identity function.

 ### `db._serializeValue(value)`